apache/lucene/lucene/MIGRATE.md

 # Apache Lucene Migration Guide

+## Directory API is now little endian (LUCENE-9047)

+DataOutput's writeShort, writeInt, and writeLong methods now encode with LE byte order.
+If you have custom subclasses of DataInput/DataOutput, you will need to adjust them from BE byte order to LE byte order.

 ## NativeUnixDirectory removed and replaced by DirectIODirectory (LUCENE-8982)

 Java 11 supports to use Direct IO without native wrappers from Java code.